The Nonprofit Guide

 Not sure how or where to start writing nonprofit bylaws?
 We offer our clients a template for writing nonprofit bylaws, along with numerous other nonprofit forms, when you hire Northwest.

 Every nonprofit corporation needs to get an employer identification number (FEIN or EIN) from the IRS, which basically functions like the organization’s social security number.
 You can apply for an EIN by filing Form SS-4 with the IRS.
-It’s free to get an EIN, and you can apply online at the IRS website, by fax, by mail, or by phone.
+It’s free to get an EIN, and you can apply online at the IRS website, by fax, or by mail.

 Everything you need to know about getting an EIN.